-Our goal is to get you back on your feet — both physically and psychologically — so we will not approach you as a "sick patient," but as someone who has elected surgery to help improve your quality of life.
+Our goal is to get you back on your feet both physically and psychologically.
+We won't treat you as a "sick patient," but as someone who has elected surgery to help improve your quality of life.
 That means:

 Preoperative Education Services: A Different Beginning

-The staff at the Center for Orthopedic and Spine Surgery at Manatee Memorial Hospital will begin working with you prior to your scheduled surgery date.
+The staff at the Center for Orthopedic and Spine Surgery will begin working with you prior to your scheduled surgery date.
 Physical therapists, nurses or case managers offer a special preoperative class for you, your family and other caregivers so that everyone knows what to expect before, during and after the procedure.

 - Safety precautions